Erykah Badu's history of being controversial

 Clarification

-On Thursday, Badu responded to her latest controversy by tweeting "People are in real pain.
+On Thursday, Badu responded to her latest controversy by tweeting, "People are in real pain.
 So I understand why my 'good' intent was misconstrued as 'bad'."

 "In trying to express a point, I used 1 of the worst examples possible," she said.
 "Not to support the cruel actions of an unwell, psychopathic Adolf Hitler, but to only exaggerate a show of compassion."